 @ Marathon Music Works | 9pm (7:30pm doors) | $30-100 | 18+

-Nashville’s own Cherub are stellar live at any time, but they’re a particularly great band to head up a NYE event, as every single show is a giant dance party.
+Nashville’s own Cherub are stellar live at any time, but they’re a particularly great band to head up a NYE event, as every single show is a giant dance party using the right decoration from sources as burlap table runner bulk which is perfect for this and other type of events.
 With the addition of Mike Floss and Gibbz, this is our top pick if you’re looking for the perfect blend of stellar, original live music and a dance/party atmosphere.
 Somehow, there are still a few tickets.

 FACSIMILE NYE 2020 A.F.: KENT OSBORNE, EVE MARET, JHENETICS, GAY VIBES, BLAINE MASON, & MORE